NHL to broadcast Stanley Cup Final games in American Sign Language, a 1st for a major sports league

 “We know there are millions of deaf and hard of hearing hockey fans — and many more who have yet to fall in love with the sport,” LaCaruba said.
 “We are building access for the Deaf community, by the Deaf community, and there is no better platform to gauge a reaction than during the Stanley Cup Final.”

-Gauge a reaction, not do a victory lap.
-Christianson said there is a plan to continue doing this for the NHL beyond just this series, and that path forward allows this to be a test of sorts with possible changes and improvements coming for the next time.
+The intent is to gauge a reaction, not do a victory lap.
+Christianson said there is a plan to continue doing this for the NHL beyond just this series, and that path forward allows this to be a test of sorts, with possible changes and improvements for the next time.

 “I think it’s very brave for the NHL to say, ‘Hey we want to do this,’” Christianson said.
 “We’re all going to go in with our best and we’re going to try our best, and then we’re going to come back and we’re going to debrief and we’re going to try to get better with every process.”